top of page

 Assignments and Grades

 Solo/Etude Tests: Students will be assigned solos and etudes every nine weeks.
-If they play their solo with a 3 or 4 rating according to the rubric, the solo will be passed and added to their card.
-Solos and etudes are worth 50% of their Instrumental Techniques grade.
-To move orchestra levels, students must pass each solo with a rating of 3 or 4 (Excellent or Superior).
+If they play their solo with an 85% "B" or higher grade according to the rubric, the solo will be passed and added to their card.
+Solos and etudes are generally worth at least 50% of their Instrumental Techniques grade.
+To move orchestra levels, students must pass each solo with a minimum 85% "B".

 Scales Test: Students in levels 2-5 will have various scales assigned each nine weeks.
-If they play their scales with a 3 or 4 rating, it will be added to their complete list which will add to their progress towards their next orchestra level.
+If they play their scales and earn at least an 85% "B" grade, it will be added to their complete list which will add to their progress towards their next orchestra level.

 Playing Tests: Students will be assigned specific sections of their music and/or exercises from their Essential Elements or Sound Innovations book.
 Grades for their performance will be given based on the rubric.

 Section Quizzes: For these grades, students will perform a piece or section of a piece with their section.
-Grades will be given based on the rubric.
+Grades will be given based on the rubric for their individual performance.

 Rehearsal Participation: This is a weekly grade that will include behavior, preparation, and having their instrument.

 Projects: Any projects assigned will be given at the beginning of the nine weeks along with directions, due date, and a rubric for grading.
-The project can be turned in anytime during the nine weeks with the last day to turn in the assignment being the due date assigned.
 Projects can include music history, music appreciation, and current music events and performers.

-Music Theory: Students will have music theory assigned as new concepts are taught.
+Music Theory: Students will have music theory assigned, written and/or online, as new concepts are taught.

 Sight Reading Factory: All orchestra students will have subscriptions to Sight Reading Factory.
 Students are required to complete assignments as scheduled by their orchestra teacher.